-In September 2016 Meadlands was awarded the Primary Science Silver Quality mark and this year (2019) we are going for GOLD!
+In September 2016 Meadlands was awarded the Primary Science Silver Quality mark and this year (2020) we are going for Gold!

 Subject Leader: Mrs McGeoch

 At Meadlands, we deliver a high quality science education, providing the foundations for understanding the world.
 Our pupils are taught essential aspects of the knowledge, methods, processes and uses of science.
 We encourage them to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They are able to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 At Meadlands, we follow the National Curriculum for science which aims to ensure that all pupils: